First order non-instantaneous corrections in collisional kinetic alignment models: System of non-instantaneously interacting particles

 A group of size $k\in\mathbb{N}$ is characterized by the $k$-tuple $(v_1,\ldots,v_k)\in\R^k$ of opinions of its participants.
 The distribution of groups of size $k$ at time $t\in\R$ will be described by the density $f_k(v_1,\ldots,v_k,t)\ge 0$.
 The assumption of indistinguishability of the individuals has the consequence that $f_k$ is invariant under permutations of $(v_1,\ldots,v_k)$.
 The family $\{f_1,f_2,\ldots\}$ satisfies the system

 $k\ge 1$, where $f_k^*$ denotes evaluation at $(v_1^*,\dots,v_k^*)$, and where the symmetric tensor product in the first term on the right hand side is defined by

-Here $C(k,j)$ denotes the set of $j$-combinations of $\{1,\ldots,k\}$, and $c'$ is the complement of $c$.
-The factors $1/2$ in \eqref{fulleq} corrects the fact that in the following sums every term appears twice.
+Here $C(k,j)$ denotes the set of $j$-combinations of $\{1,\ldots,k\}$.
+For each \(c=\{i_1,\ldots,i_j\}\in C(k,j)\), we denote \(c':=\{1,\ldots,k\}\setminus c\), and define \(v_c=(v_{i_1},\ldots,v_{i_j})\).
+The factors $1/2$ in \eqref{fulleq} correct the fact that in the following sums every term appears twice.
 The parameters of the above mentioned Poisson processes are \begin{itemize} \item $\lambda_{i,j}=\lambda_{j,i}\ge 0$ for the rate of coagulation between groups of sizes $i$ and $j$ (beginning of collision or discussion processes)\,, \item $\mu_{i,j}=\mu_{j,i}\ge 0$ for the rate of fragmentation of a group of size $i+j$ into groups of sizes $i$ and $j$ (end of collision or discussion processes). \end{itemize} The 'acceleration' fields $U_k\in\R^k$, $k\ge 1$, describe the interaction process within a group of $k$ individuals.
 As indicated above, an alignment process (or trend to the average opinion) is assumed:

 We also define $U_1=0$, meaning that individuals not in a discussion group do not change their opinions.
 The absence of a factor in front of $v_i$ indicates that in a nondimensionalization the relaxation time of the trend towards the average opinion (assumed independent of the size of the discussion group) has been taken as reference time.